nietzscholas9000/NLFeud/README.md

 # NLFeud
-(needs reformatting for .md file compatibility)

 This game was created for a SEIS 603: foundations of software development.
-I plan to continue developing this project, so any and all feedback is welcome.

 THanks for checking this out! =)